Blog: Author: Stephen Deloney

 Malden Office of Housing Stability

-The Malden Office of Housing Stability will be at the Malden Public Library Wednesday, June 28th from 10 am to 12 pm for a free legal clinic to discuss housing concerns, eviction, financial assistance, affordable housing, etc. with an attorney.
+The Malden Office of Housing Stability will be at the Malden Public Library one Wednesday a month from10 am to 12 pm for a free legal clinic to discuss housing concerns, eviction, financial assistance, affordable housing, etc. with an attorney.
+The upcoming dates are as follows: November 22nd, December 27th, January 24th, and February 28th.

 Call 781-322-9119 ext.
 146 or email housingstability@cityofmalden.org with questions